By Holly Lieser, CPA

 If married, each spouse may exclude up to the annual limit if each has their own IRA.

-The funds must be paid directly from your IRA custodian to the charity.
-If you withdraw the money first, the tax benefit is lost.
+The funds must be paid directly from their IRA custodian to the charity.
+If they withdraw the money first, the tax benefit is lost.

-You can make a QCD while still contributing to an IRA, but special rules apply.
+Retirees can make a QCD while still contributing to an IRA, but special rules apply.
 Any deductible contributions made after age 70½ will reduce the tax-free portion of the QCD until the amount is fully offset.
-You must track these contributions and apply reductions accordingly.
+They must track these contributions and apply reductions accordingly.

 QCDs are an efficient way for retirees to make charitable gifts.
-You can support causes you care about while reducing taxes and managing your future RMDs.
+Retirees can support causes you care about while reducing taxes and managing your future RMDs.

 At 415 Group, we help clients align their charitable giving with smart tax planning.
 QCDs can be a great way to do both.
 Contact your 415 Group advisor to see if a QCD makes sense for you.